Signed in as:

 05) Habitual Control: Your mind habitually controlling your breathing.

 Habitual Control refers to the experience of your mind interfering with and changing the natural flow of your breathing.
-Meditators usually experience this as a tight and uncomfortable feeling breath.
+Meditators usually experience this as a tight and uncomfortable feeling in the breath.
 This grasping of the mind to control the breath appears as tightness, tension and unease.
-As long as your mind has a habit of controlling your breath, your ability to develop deeper calm and tranquility will be hindered.
-It is important, therefore, to recognise this and follow the MIDL training of deconditioning habitual control.
-It is also important to observe that your mind will practice this desire to control things in daily life; your breathing reflects this.
+As long as your mind has a habit of controlling your breath, your ability to develop deeper calm and tranquillity will be hindered.
+It is also important to observe your mind control things in daily life, as your breathing during mindfulness of breathing will reflect this.
 See this as an opportunity to learn to let go, and you are already halfway there.

 ......................................................